Work hardening

 What preparations are needed before undergoing work hardening therapy?
 Is a physical assessment required beforehand?

-Before participating in work hardening therapy, a physician or physical therapist will conduct a detailed assessment of physical functions, including muscle strength, endurance, and specific movement analysis.
-Patients should bring relevant medical reports and describe past injuries or illnesses.
-The therapy team will develop a personalized training plan based on the assessment to ensure safety and suitability.
+Before participating in work hardening therapy, a physician or physical therapist will conduct a detailed assessment of physical functions, including muscle strength, endurance, and analysis of specific movements.
+Patients should bring relevant medical reports and describe their past injuries or illnesses.
+The treatment team will develop a personalized training plan based on the assessment to ensure safety and suitability.

-How should I respond if muscle soreness or fatigue occurs during treatment?
+What should be done if muscle soreness or fatigue occurs during treatment?

-Some mild muscle soreness may occur during therapy.
-It is recommended to apply ice immediately after treatment to reduce inflammation and use over-the-counter pain relievers as directed.
+Mild muscle soreness may occur during treatment.
+It is recommended to apply ice immediately after therapy to reduce inflammation and use over-the-counter pain relievers as advised.
 If pain persists beyond 48 hours or is accompanied by swelling, contact the therapist to adjust the training intensity.
 Maintain hydration and adequate rest throughout.

 How does work hardening therapy integrate with daily work activities?
 Can actual work environments be simulated during treatment?

-Therapists will design simulated training that resembles actual work tasks based on the patient's occupation, such as repetitive lifting or operating specific machinery.
+Therapists will design simulated training that resembles the patient's actual work, such as repetitive lifting or operating specific machinery.
 Patients should provide photos or detailed descriptions of their work environment.
-The therapy team will tailor training activities to strengthen core skills required in the workplace.
+The team will tailor training activities to strengthen core skills required in the workplace.

 What are the key points for long-term follow-up after completing treatment?
 How can re-injury be prevented?

-Follow-up visits every 3-6 months are recommended to assess muscle strength maintenance and movement patterns.
-Patients should continue home exercises provided by the therapist and use correct posture at work.
+Follow-up visits every 3-6 months are recommended.
+The physician will assess muscle strength maintenance and movement patterns.
+Patients should continue home exercises provided by therapists and use correct postures at work.
 If necessary, assistive devices can be used to reduce re-injury risk.

 During treatment, should daily activities be adjusted?
 For example, lifting heavy objects or standing for long periods?

-Activities conflicting with training movements should be avoided during treatment.
-For example, reduce lifting heavy objects when training upper limb strength.
-The therapist will provide activity restriction guidelines, suggest using assistive devices, and regularly evaluate whether activity limits need adjustment to ensure recovery progress is not hindered.
+Activities conflicting with training movements should be avoided.
+For example, reduce lifting heavy objects during upper limb strength training.
+Therapists will provide activity restriction lists, suggest using assistive devices, and regularly evaluate whether activity limitations need adjustment to ensure recovery progress is not hindered.